Large-Momentum Effective Theory: Introduction

 During the last fifty years, significant progress has been made in understanding the nucleon's internal structure in both experiment and theory.
 Multiple experimental facilities have been built to study high-energy collisions involving protons and nuclei, from which a large amount of experimental data has been accumulated.
-Based on the QCD factorization theorems, derived from perturbative QCD analyses beyond the Feynman's parton model~\cite{Feynman:1973xc}, the parton (quark and gluon) distribution functions (PDFs) have been obtained from global fits to these data~\cite{Gao:2017yyd, Hou:2019efy, Harland-Lang:2014zoa, Ball:2017nwa}.
-A recent result of the phenomenological proton PDFs is shown in Fig.~\ref{fig:PDFS}, and the neutron PDFs are similar from isospin symmetry.
+Based on the QCD factorization theorems~\cite{Collins:2011zzd}, derived from perturbative QCD analyses beyond Feynman's parton model~\cite{Feynman:1973xc}, the parton distribution functions (PDFs), which characterize the longitudinal momentum distributions of quarks and gluons in hadrons moving at infinite momentum, have been obtained from global fits to these data~\cite{Gao:2017yyd, Hou:2019efy, Harland-Lang:2014zoa, Ball:2017nwa}.
+A recent result of the phenomenological proton PDFs is shown in Fig.~\ref{fig:PDFS} where $x$ is the momentum fraction of the proton carried by partons.
 The PDFs provide a comprehensive description of the quark and gluon content of the nucleon.
-On the theoretical frontier, the Euclidean path-integral formalism of QCD, combined with the lattice regularization and Monte Carlo simulations~\cite{Wilson:1974sk}, has offered systematic {\it ab initio} calculations of the non-perturbative strong interactions.
-The rapid rise in computational power and development of intelligent numerical algorithms have made lattice QCD extremely successful in computing hadron spectroscopy, the strong coupling, hadronic form factors, etc., and even scattering phase shifts~\cite{Tanabashi:2018oca,Briceno:2017max,Aoki:2019cca}.
+On the theoretical frontier, the Euclidean path-integral formalism of QCD, combined with the lattice regularization and Monte Carlo simulations~\cite{Wilson:1974sk}, has offered a systematic way of performing {\it ab initio} calculations of non-perturbative strong interactions.
+The rapid rise in computational power and development of intelligent numerical algorithms have made such a lattice QCD approach extremely successful in computing hadron spectroscopy, the strong coupling, hadronic form factors, etc., and even scattering phase shifts~\cite{Tanabashi:2018oca,Briceno:2017max,Aoki:2019cca}.